vocdoni/docs/docs/protocol/entity-metadata.md

         // App-driven image upload example
         "type": "image",

-        // Localized name to appear on the app
+        // Localized Call To Action to appear on the app "name": {
-        "name": {
-            "default": "ID Card verification",  // used if none of the languages matches "fr": "Vérification de la carte d'identité"
+            "default": "Verify my identity",  // used if none of the languages matches "fr": "Vérifier mon identité"
         },

         // Requested image types to provide